Our research provides the information necessary to understand complex labor problems and advocate for effective reforms.

 - Since 2000, Verité’s Emerging Markets Research Program has offered a ranking of 26 emerging markets countries that employs 42 indicators of labor standards compliance – the first such framework of its kind to be used for investment purposes.

-- To provide information not generally available, we utilize our overseas networks of labor researchers to explore local sources and to conduct interviews with representatives of government, business, labor unions, and NGOs.
+- To provide information not generally available, we utilize our overseas networks of labor researchers to explore local sources and to conduct interviews with representatives of government, business, labor unions, and CSOs.

 - Comparing our findings from primary and secondary research with our own experiences of labor auditing, we create a deep, locally-oriented assessment of risk.